-LASIK (laser-assisted in situ keratomileusis) is like PRK, except that a thin, hinged flap is made on the cornea prior to the laser treatment.
-This flap is lifted and folded back, and laser energy is applied to the underlying corneal tissue to reshape the eye.
-Then the flap is replaced, acting like a natural bandage.
-LASIK’s main advantage over PRK is that there is little or no discomfort immediately after the procedure, and vision is usually clear within hours rather than days.
+LASIK (laser-assisted in situ keratomileusis) is where a thin, hinged flap is made on the cornea prior to the laser treatment.
+This flap is then lifted and folded so that laser energy can be directed to underlying corneal tissue thus reshaping the eyeball.
+Upon completion the flap is replaced so that it becomes a natural bandage.
+LASIK’s main advantage over PRK is that there is almost no discomfort after the procedure.
+Vision is typically clear within hours rather than days, after PRK.

-LASEK (laser-assisted sub-epithelial keratomileusis) is a modification of LASIK in which the corneal flap is thinner, containing only epithelial cells.
-The delicate epithelium is removed by loosening it from the underlying cornea with an alcohol solution.
-It's then pushed to the side and the laser treatment is applied.
-The epithelial "flap" is then replaced and covered with a bandage contact lens until it reattaches to the underlying cornea.
-In most cases, there is less post-operative discomfort with LASEK compared to PRK, and vision recovery may be faster.
-LASEK is sometimes preferred over LASIK in cases when the patient’s cornea is judged to be too thin for a safe LASIK procedure.
+LASEK (laser-assisted sub-epithelial keratomileusis) is a modification of LASIK in which the corneal flap is much thinner.
+The delicate epithelium is removed by loosening it from the underlying cornea with a solution.
+It is pushed aside and laser treatment is applied.
+The flap is then replaced and bandaged until it reattaches to the cornea as it heals.
+Generally there is less post-operative discomfort with LASEK compared to PRK, and vision recovery is faster.
+LASEK may be preferred over LASIK when the patient’s cornea is thin opting for a safer LASEK vs LASIK procedure.

-Epi-LASIK is very much like LASEK, except a special cutting tool is used to separate the epithelium from the underlying cornea prior to the laser treatment.
-This eliminates the possibility of an adverse reaction to alcohol placed on the eye and may speed healing after surgery, compared to LASEK.
-Like LASEK, epi-LASIK is sometimes preferred over LASIK if there are concerns about corneal thickness.
+Epi-LASIK is quite similar to LASEK, but a cutting tool is used to separate the epithelium from the underlying cornea prior to the laser treatment.
+This procedure eliminates the adverse reaction to alcohol placed on the eye and thereby quickens the healing process.
+Epi-LASIK may be preferred over LASIK where concerns of corneal thickness are exhibited.

-CK (conductive keratoplasty) is a non-laser refractive surgery that uses a hand-held instrument to deliver low-heat radio waves to a number of spots in the peripheral cornea.
-This causes the corneal tissue to shrink in these areas, which increases the curvature of the cornea, thereby correcting mild amounts of farsightedness or restoring usable near vision to people over 40 who have presbyopia.
+CK or Conductive Keratoplasty, is refractive surgery without the use of a laser.
+It uses a hand-held device which delivers low-heat radio waves to multiple spots on the peripheral cornea.
+This causes corneal tissue shrinkage which increases the curvature of the cornea.
+The shrinkage in turn correcting mild amounts of farsightedness or restoring usable near vision to people over 40 who have presbyopia.

 CK for presbyopia is called NearVision CK, and it can be used to correct presbyopia for people who previously had LASIK surgery.

-Phakic IOL implantation can correct higher amounts of nearsightedness than LASIK.
+Phakic IOL implantation can correct much more severe nearsightedness than LASIK.
 Due to the fact that this is an “internal” eye procedure there are relatively greater risks.
 The financial costs of this procedure is typically also therefore higher.

-Yes, even cataract surgery can be considered a refractive procedure.
-New lens implants can partially restore a person's near vision in addition to correcting nearsightedness and farsightedness.
-These lenses, called multifocal IOLs or accommodating IOLs, currently are being used by many cataract surgeons.
+Cataract surgery is considered to be a refractive procedure.
+New lens implants partially restore a patient’s vision thus correcting nearsightedness and / or farsightedness.
+These lenses, which are called multi-focal IOLs, or accommodating IOLs, are used by many cataract surgeons.
 They are still the cutting edge and provide excellent results.